Carrefour MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it returns transactions for bank accounts (BANK or CREDIT type) and distinguishes itself from sibling tool openfinance_list_credit_card_bills by specifying that for credit cards this is the only way to get itemized transactions.
+The description clearly states it returns transactions for BANK or CREDIT accounts, and explicitly distinguishes from sibling tools like openfinance_list_credit_card_bills (for total debt) and openfinance_list_accounts (for dates).
+It specifies that for CREDIT accounts it is the ONLY way to get itemized transactions.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.